pauliusbaulius/lil_ripper/README.md

 - [ ] a better way to quit program, since ctrl+c does not cancel all threads at once.
 - [ ] show status how long it took to generate links and download each file. maybe a progress bar?
 - [ ] add image/video compression option to reduce size of media on disk in exchange for cpu usage and electricity.
+- [ ] skip v.reddit videos if user has no ffmpeg, check for it first.